CLICK HERE TO DOWNLOAD THE COMPETITION FORMS

 Brookline, MA 02446.

-A professional VHS or DVD of your division will be available through Color Guard Video for the cost of $35.00.
-"Instant DVDs" will also be available at the event.
-Midcoast Photo will also be on site taking group photos and action shots which you can buy the CD at the event.
+Midcoast Photo be on site taking group photos and action shots which you can buy - find the order form for Midcoast Photo here.
 Flowers for Dream will again provide their services and you can Pre-Order your flowers by going to w.w.w. flowersfordream.com/cheerdance.
-The deadline for competition entry is Wednesday, November 5, 2014.
+The deadline for competition entry is Wednesday, November 4, 2015.
 Trophies will be awarded to all teams.
 Judges will be provided by the Universal Cheerleaders Association and Universal Dance Association.

-Sponsors of the event are: Prime Time Sports, Tellos, Nike, The Best Western Inn at Longwood, Varsity Spirit, Lubin's Trophies, Sports & Physical Therapy, Color Guard Video, Flowers for Dream and Midcoast Photo.
+Sponsors of the event are: Fine Designs, The Best Western Inn at Longwood, Varsity Spirit, Lubin's Trophies, Sports & Physical Therapy, Flowers for Dream and Midcoast Photo.

 The Best Western